Metal Skin: Plot

 Joe lives with his brain-damaged father in working-class Altona, suburban Melbourne.
 Joe has problems taking care of his father, as he is disruptive and dangerous due to his deteriorating mental health.
 A shy misfit whose great love is souped-up muscle cars, Joe gets a job at the supermarket where he is befriended by fellow car enthusiast Dazey, after walking in on him having sex in the break room.
 Dazey is a confident womaniser at a crossroads with his girlfriend, Roslyn, whom Joe has feelings for.

 Dazey's brother is a Nascar driver and along with their father runs a car garage.
 Dazey gets parts for Joe from the family shop.
 Joe beats an attacker of Dazey's at the shop, a boyfriend of a woman he slept with.

 Savina, a devil worshipper who works with Dazey and Joe, feigns interest in him to get closer to Dazey.
 Savina has been obsessed with Dazey since high school.
 She frequently engages in dark mysticism, such as animal sacrifice.
 The four of them go to street races and get drunk together.

 Joe begins to have feelings for Savina.
 Savina and Dazey have sex which only fuels her obsession, although he has no intentions of it leading to anything else.
 Savina falls to her death at a church after becoming extremely depressed, saddening Joe as the two of them had started to fall in love with each other.
-Joe's house is vandalized, and Dazey deals with his own feelings if grief and guilt.
+Joe's house is vandalized, and Dazey deals with his own feelings of grief and guilt.

 As Joe dreams of the dead Savina, he is awakened by his Pops banging on the ceiling.
 Joe freaks out and shoots his father in the head, killing him.
 He then drives to the mechanic shop and shoots Ted, a worker at Dazey's father's workshop.
 He then goes to Roslyn's house, where Dazey is.

 He threatens Dazey as Roslyn tries to talk him down.
 Joe tells Roslyn that she could be with him.
 Joe and Roslyn embrace and then Joe turns the gun back on Dazey who is crying and lying on the ground.
 Roslyn hits Joe over the head with a mask and she and Dazey run to a car and speed off.
 Joe gets up quickly and pursues them in his car.
 After an intense chase they both crash at the docks.
 Roslyn gets out of the car, before Joe backs up into Dazey, causing another wreck.
 Joe dies from his injuries as Roslyn wanders off.
 Dazey, dazed and confused, gets out of his car and calls for Roslyn, unable to find her.